santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 - P2: Such rapists will sexually assault someone again
 - C: Therefore, we must sexually assault rapists

-The blunt absurdity of this similar argument reveals the fundamental contradiction in Koch's reasoning.
-His argument simultaneously holds that an act is so morally reprehensible it demands the ultimate response, yet then prescribes that very act as a legitimate form of retribution.
-This creates a logical contradiction: an action cannot be both so morally wrong that it demands an equally just punishment, while also being morally permissible when used as that punishment.
+The absurdity of this parallel argument reveals the fundamental contradiction in Koch's reasoning.
+An action cannot be both so morally wrong that it demands an equally just punishment, while also being morally permissible when used as that punishment.

 # References